 One of the most powerful features in Blocs is the ability to use custom classes within your projects.
 If you come from a graphic design background, think of custom classes as layer styles you can assign to any item in Blocs to give it a specific look and feel.
 The rules of these classes can be adjusted to appear different on desktop, tablet and mobile which means you have the ability to fine tune every detail of an item specifically for the device it’s being viewed on.
+This introduction video covers the basics of custom classes.

 Applying a Custom Class